luistatera/agile-sabotage-manual/README.md

 Enjoy this satirical journey through the world of Agile sabotage, and may it bring a smile to your face while shedding light on the inefficiencies we often encounter.

-# Simple Sabotage Field Manual for Agile Software Development

-## Abstract
-This manual humorously explores common pitfalls in Agile Software Development by presenting a satirical "Simple Sabotage Field Manual."
-While maintaining a light-hearted tone, the paper highlights inefficiencies and challenges that teams often face, providing practical solutions supported by industry research.

-## Introduction
-Agile Software Development has revolutionized the way teams deliver value, promoting collaboration, flexibility, and continuous improvement.
-However, despite its widespread adoption, many teams struggle with common issues that hinder their productivity and effectiveness.
-This manual adopts a satirical approach, inspired by the "Simple Sabotage Field Manual" used during World War II, to underscore these challenges and provoke thoughtful reflection and change.
-By highlighting everyday inefficiencies humorously, we hope to inspire Agile teams to identify and overcome these obstacles, ultimately enhancing their Agile practices.

 ## Table of Contents
 1. [Meetings & Communication](Chapter1.md)